calvinmclean/ansible-guacamole-server/README.md

 #### VNC
 VNC is authenticated using the VNC password that is set during VNC server setup on the client VM.

-The problem with this is that, as you can see in the link above, the password is visible.
-Although knowing the password is useless as long as the user cannot create a valid signature for other connections, it is still not good to have it show for all users.
-My proposed fix for this is to either:

-1. Use a random password for each new VM.
-This password will have to be remembered by the server so it can be reused on creation of new links.
-  - Implementation: when setting up the VMs, add a task for the Ansible role to send this password to the server's database, then the server will get the password by querying the client's ID when creating the link.
-  - Problem: managing the database will be difficult because the passwords should be removed when the client instance is deleted.
-Also, it is difficult to query by connection IDs, especially if DB cleaning is flawed and the DB gets cluttered.
-2. Use a password for each user.
-These passwords will be remembered by the server and used for creating the new links.
-  - Implementation: when setting up VMs, add a task to the Ansible role to query the server's database to receive the user's VNC password.
-  - Problem: user passwords should be changed out after some time, but this is easy to implement.

 Guacamole does not currently support encrypted connections from RealVNC because it is a non-standard VNC feature.
 Guacamole developers want to add this feature, but there is no expected release, and it will probably be a while.

 ---